Menditect/documentation/additional/02-bestpractice/record-actions.md

 ## Definition

-For many user actions performed in the [Test Application](../../test-application), it is possible to record these actions in MTA, and have MTA convert them to either Object [Teststeps](../../teststep) or Microflow Teststeps, using the Recorder function.
+For many user actions performed in the [Application](../../application), it is possible to record these actions in MTA, and have MTA convert them to either Object [Teststeps](../../teststep) or Microflow Teststeps, using the Recorder function.

 There are multiple advantages to using the Recording over creating teststeps by hand:
 - Speed;